UNCLASSIFIED (U)

 (2) (U) Present proof of AUB employment;

-(3) (U) Were employed by the AUB immediately prior to traveling to the United States;
+(3) (U) Were employed by the AUB immediately before traveling to the United States;

 (4) (U) Seek admission either to remain temporarily in the United States and then resume employment with the AUB; or